 With small quips throughout the course of the movie, messages about lots of things in present-day are pushed to the forefront.
 The film becomes less haphazard and more unified with each theme that’s introduced.

 What this film did for me was stir up a whole heap of forgotten memories.
 My time spent setting timers to record music videos and painstakingly pausing the tape to remove all the ads.
 There were only so many songs you could get on one VHS tape.
 The results were never perfect but it mattered.
 The thing is, everyone wants to remember their lives.
 It’s evident in the global entity that is social media.
 The fact that literally anyone and their dog can now present who they are is still as cool now as it was then, only with a wider audience.
 Well, maybe it’s not cool all the time, but it’s probably better than a hot Winter.

 VHYes is short enough (72-minutes) and has enough going on visually that you really find you won’t look away from the screen.
 The storyline is minimal, but you simply have to see it to understand that it’s worth a second viewing.

 3 ‘we don’t need polar bears‘ out of 5

-You absolutely know you want to make a TikTok now, so here, buy this tripod and do it right.
+You absolutely know you want to make a TikTok now not VHS movies, here, buy this tripod and do it right.